puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_firewall.markdown

 5. Save and exit the file.
 6. From the `manifests` directory, use your text editor to create `post.pp`.
-7. Edit `post.pp` so it contains the following Puppet code:
+7. Edit `post.pp` so it contains the following Puppet code.
+This drops any requests that don't meet the rules defined in `pre.pp` or your rules defined in `site.pp` (see [next section](#add-the-firewall-module-to-the-main-manifest)).

         class my_fw::post {
 		    firewall { '999 drop all':